Skip to main content

 • Utilities Codes and Standards

-Bill Assistance Brochures
+Utilities Bill Assistance

 Long-Term Bill Assistance

 Bellevue Utilities offers 70 percent off basic utility costs to low-income seniors (62 and older) and community members with permanent disabilities who meet specific income guidelines.
-The type of assistance available depends on how your utility bill is paid:
+The type of assistance available depends on how your utility bill is paid.

-• Utility Bill Discount: If you pay a Bellevue utility bill, you may qualify for a discount or rate reduction on your 2025 utility bills.
+• Utility Bill Discount: If you pay a Bellevue utility bill, you may qualify for a discount or rate reduction on your 2026 utility bills.
 This program is accepting applications through Oct.
 31.

-• Utility Bill Rebate: If your utility costs are paid through rent or another third party, you may qualify for a rebate check on 2024 utility costs.
+• Utility Bill Rebate: If your utility costs are paid through rent or another third party, you may qualify for a rebate check on 2025 utility costs.
 This program is accepting applications through Oct.
 31.

 Short-Term Bill Assistance